 Well, that probably would have been funny with some Groucho Marx timing (the funnier Marx!).
 Or not.
 I should have tried that one out on my college students first.
 I am a college film professor and I have tormented my students with some really terrible jokes over the years.
 I've always appreciated silly jokes and the anti-comedy of someone like Andy Kaufmann or Steven Wright.
 Don't worry, I don't plan on bringing cue-cards with horrible jokes, or lip-syncing to Mighty Mouse, on a coffee date or anything like that.
 Though the dadaist in me would be amused to watch a date a like that unfold at the next table.

 But that is the silly/ absurdist side of my personality.
 I am also very committed to my career.
-I recently moved back to Chicago to begin my new life as a Professor after many years in graduate school completing my Doctorate.
+I moved back to Chicago five years ago (well, now technically the suburbs having just bought a condo) to begin my new life as a Professor after many years in graduate school completing my Doctorate.
 However, there is more to life than just pursuing a career.
 Finding someone to share my life with is as important.

 In terms of what I am looking for with someone, I have never created an ideal type but a few things are important.
 I'm probably more compatible with someone who is politically and aesthetically liberal.
-Having adventurous tastes in music and movies is definitely a plus.
-Openness to new sounds and images, preferring a museum to a bar, not minding really bad comedies, and thinking Sultan's Market has the greatest falafel in the history of the multiverse are positive signs as well.
+Having adventurous tastes in music and movies is certainly a plus.
+Openness to new sounds and images, preferring a museum to a bar, or getting way too excited about books are positive signs as well.
 Emotional chemistry is also very important, but I tend to need to know somebody a little bit before that registers.
 I guess you can say it takes a bit to warm up to someone.

-I forget if you are supposed to close with a joke.
+I forget if you are supposed to close with a joke , in which case: